More than 400 U.S. newspapers are publishing editorials today about what The Boston Globe has called “the dirty war

 We do our best to get every opinion in the paper.
 The wider the variety of ideas, the better readers are served.
 Letters should be no more than 400 words and should be submitted by 5 p.m. on the Monday before publication.
-Email letters to firstname.lastname@example.org.
+Email letters to email@example.com.
 Please include your name, address and contact email or phone so we can verify that you wrote the letter.
 We keep contacts confidential.
-Thank-you letters from community members and nonprofits will be published on our websites as they arrive.
-For printed thank-you notices, contact email@example.com for pricing.
+See our Thank-You Letter Policy.
 Questions?
 Call 802-253-2101.

 The letters section is a forum for readers to respond — good, bad and ugly — to what they read in our newspapers.
 Thank-you notes from community organizations and nonprofits, to give credit to the businesses and individuals who have donated time, money and expertise, will be printed on our websites, free of charge, at the discretion of the editor as they arrive.
 If you wish to print your thank-you letter in one or more of our papers, our sales team is here to help.
 Call 802-253-2101 (Stowe/Waterbury office), 802-888-2212 (Morrisville office) or email firstname.lastname@example.org.